Rodsevich/Plasmoid-debugger/README.md

 # Plasmoid-debugger
-A Plasmoid that debugs other plasmoids! isn't that funny?
+A Plasma 5 plasmoid that debugs other plasmoids! isn't that funny?